Is citizen development a threat to business?

 Lepofsky adds, “While these new solutions are easy to create, a level of control is still required, so that areas like corporate branding, compliance, and governance aren’t overlooked.”

-If your organization already has citizen developers you can work with them to evaluate platforms — some popular ones being Smartsheet, Quckbase, and AppSheet — that deliver ease-of-use and flexibility to business users, along with the necessary controls to reduce organizational risk.
+If your organization already has citizen developers you can work with them to evaluate platforms — some popular ones being Smartsheet, Quickbase, and AppSheet — that deliver ease-of-use and flexibility to business users, along with the necessary controls to reduce organizational risk.

 Sponsored posts are content produced by a company that is either paying for the post or has a business relationship with VentureBeat, and they’re always clearly marked.
 Content produced by our editorial team is never influenced by advertisers or sponsors in any way.
 For more information, contact sales@venturebeat.com.